flatironinstitute/cpp2doc_webdemo/docs/design/design.md

 ---
+layout: default
-title: Design
+title: Markdown Toolbox
 has_children: true
 nav_order: 99
 # TODO: Swap this back in.
 Exclude from production site?
 Move to space for editors.
 nav_exclude: true
-layout: default
 nav_include: true
 permalink: /design
 ---

-# Design
+# Markdown Toolbox

 Will be excluded from final sidebar navigation
 {: .label .label-yellow }